Okara Punjab, Pakistan Travel Guide

 'Flying Coaches' or 'Hiace' vans, frequent and efficient.

-Three-wheeled vehicles for short to medium distances.
+Three-wheeled modes of transport for short to medium distances.

 Slightly larger, often for communal local transport.